ctrlplusb/easy-peasy/README.md

 >
 > This is the v2.4.0 branch.
-Your early testing and [feedback](https://github.com/ctrlplusb/easy-peasy/pull/181) would be greatly appreacitated. 🙏
+Your early testing and [feedback](https://github.com/ctrlplusb/easy-peasy/pull/181) is appreciated. 🙏
 >

 <p>&nbsp;</p>